ivanl86/broken_code/csci_240/exam_1/project_1/project_1_notes.md

 # Elevator Sim
 ## The Tempo
-- a tick represent each loop
+- a tick represent each iteration of the central loop
 ## The Building
 - a clas has floors and elevator
 - 50 floors